Home > North America > Belize > How To Get Residency In Belize | A Complete Guide

 Country Profile:

-The country’s economy mainly relies on agriculture, tourism, and services.
-Major agricultural products include citrus fruits, sugar, bananas, and seafood.
-Due to Belize’s rich natural resources and beautiful coral reefs, tourism, particularly eco-tourism, is also continuously developing.
+The country’s economic foundation rests primarily on agriculture, tourism, and service sector.
+Key agricultural products include citrus fruits, sugar, bananas, and seafood.
+Fueled by its rich natural resources and stunning coral reefs, Belize’s tourism industry—particularly ecotourism—is flourishing steadily.

-The Belize Barrier Reef is the second-largest coral reef in the world and attracts countless snorkeling and scuba diving enthusiasts from around the globe each year.
-Additionally, Belize is home to significant Mayan civilization sites such as Caracol and Xunantunich.
+Home to the Belize Barrier Reef, the second-largest coral reef system in the world, the country attracts countless snorkeling and diving enthusiasts from across the globe every year.
+Belize also boasts historically significant Mayan archaeological sites such as Caracol and Lamanai, which add to its cultural allure.

-English is the official language of Belize, reflecting its colonial history as part of the British Empire, but Spanish and Creole are also widely spoken in the country.
+As a former British colony, English is the official language of Belize, though Spanish and Creole are also widely spoken throughout the country.

 14% of Belize’s long-term resident population consists of foreign immigrants, but compared to other Central American countries, legal immigration channels in this country are relatively limited.
 Currently, there are four main pathways for foreigners to move to Belize:

-1. Temporary Residence Permit: This is a one-year renewable residence permit issued to foreign investors who invest 500,000 Belize dollars, approximately 250,000 USD, in Belize.
+1. Temporary Residence Permit: This is a one-year renewable residence permit granted to foreign investors who commit at least 500,000 Belize dollars (approximately 250,000 USD) in investments within Belize.

-Tourism, agriculture, and even simply purchasing property are all eligible investment areas.
-Additionally, as long as the investment is made, you can obtain or renew the visa without ever entering Belize, with a licensed local attorney handling the process on your behalf.
+Eligible investment sectors include tourism, agriculture, or even simply purchasing real estate.
+Additionally, once the investment is made, applicants can obtain or renew their visa entirely remotely, without needing to enter Belize, through a licensed local attorney acting on their behalf.

-However, the entire application process is time-consuming and can take more than six months.
+However, the entire application process is relatively lengthy and typically takes more than six months to complete.

 2. QRP Program (Qualified Retirement Person Incentive Program): This is one of the most well-known retirement visa programs in Central America.
 To apply for the QRP program, you need to be at least 40 years old and have a non-employment income of at least $2,000 USD per month, or invest $500,000 USD in Belize.